 After the beginning of the commercialization in 2017-2018, Qnami continued the development of scanning NV probes to push the performances to the optimal limits.
 In 2019, the second generation of Qnami diamond tips, Quantilever MX, was launched.
 The performance of this new generation was drastically improved by otpimizing the geometry of the pillar from cylindrical as in DP-Quant1, to tapered.

-Since 2019, the Quantilever MX probes unlock a wide range of applications: from the first demonstration of new chiral spin-textures occurring on BiFeO3’s domain-walls, to stable skyrmions in exchage-biased ultra thin films imaged at room temperature, or imaging non collinear spin textures through magnetic noise.
+Since 2019, the Quantilever MX probes unlock a wide range of applications.
+These range from the demonstration of new chiral spin-textures occurring on BiFeO3’s domain-walls, to stable skyrmions in exchage-biased ultra thin films imaged at room temperature, and imaging non collinear spin textures through magnetic noise.
 We are extremely happy to see that the list goes on and on.